 CVM houses growing collections related to visual music, abstract cinema, experimental animation and avant-garde media.
 CVM's archives house the world's largest collection of resources on Visual Music.
 The collections include film/video/digital media and related papers, books, monographs, artwork, animation process materials, documentation, photography, equipment and artifacts.
 CVM owns the films, papers, and many animation drawings by Oskar Fischinger.
 See link below to Researcher Guidelines to request an appointment.

 Committed to the curation, preservation, promotion and access to these multimedia collections, the Archive holds collections of artists whose careers reflect unique aspects of cinema.
 Among these artists are Oskar Fischinger, Jordan Belson, Charles Dockum, Jules Engel, Ed Emshwiller, Hy Hirsh, Mary Ellen Bute and James Whitney; numerous contemporary artists; and the original research collection and archives of film historian Dr. William Moritz, encompassing his 35+ years of research on Visual Music, Fischinger and Avant-Garde Cinema.
 See below for details on specific materials in these Collections.

 CVM owns the Oskar Fischinger films and administers the rights for these films.
 CVM's collections include preserved film material for artists including Oskar Fischinger, Jordan Belson, Mary Ellen Bute, Jules Engel, Charles Dockum, John and James Whitney, Harry Smith, John Cage, John Stehura and others.
 At present we do not distribute the Whitney films, or the Harry Smith.

 CVM also collects work of selected Contemporary Artists, and has a collection of film/video/digital work and artwork for a range of Visual Music artists across many decades.

 Our unique collections are used by scholars, researchers, curators, authors and many others worldwide who travel to research at CVM.
 Scholars, students, and other researchers working on bona fide topics are invited to call or write to inquire about the materials.
 Our Los Angeles office and research library are open by appointment.
-Advance appointments are required, as much material is stored offsite.
+Advance appointments are required, as much material is stored in offsite vaults.
 In certain cases photocopies of some unrestricted paper materials may be provided to off-site scholars and researchers.
 Please note, CVM does not rent or sell film prints to individuals.